Circle Calculator

 $$A = πr² = π × 1.592² = 2.533 π$$

-Considering that we want the answer to have only four significant figures, we get:
+Rounding to exactly four significant figures, we get:

 $$A = 7.958\ in²$$

-• The word "circle" comes from the Greek κίρκος/κύκλος (kirkos/kuklos), which means "ring" or "hoop."
+- The word "circle" is derived from the Greek terms κίρκος/κύκλος (kirkos/kuklos), which translate to "ring" or "hoop."

-• The invention of the circular wheel is considered one of the greatest inventions in the history of humanity.
+- The invention of the circular wheel remains widely celebrated as one of the most transformative breakthroughs in human history.

-• The circle, along with the straight line, is the most widespread shape in all areas of human activity.
-In ancient times, circles and straight lines were often considered sacred shapes.
+- Alongside the straight line, the circle is one of the most universally recognized and utilized shapes across all fields of human activity.
+Throughout ancient times, circles and straight lines were frequently revered as sacred geometric forms.